-Saskatchewan Polytechnic joined Polytechnics Canada, an alliance of 10 research-intensive, internationally recognized post-secondary institutions committed to creating high-quality jobs for the future.
-Other members are British Columbia Institute of Technology (BCIT), SAIT Polytechnic, NAIT, Conestoga, Sheridan, Humber, George Brown, Seneca, Algonquin and Red River.
+In 2012, Saskatchewan Polytechnic joined Polytechnics Canada, an alliance of research-intensive, internationally recognized post-secondary institutions committed to creating high-quality jobs for the future.
+Other members are Algonquin College, British Columbia Institute of Technology (BCIT), Conestoga, Fanshawe, George Brown College, Humber, Kwantlen Polytechnic University, NAIT, Red River College, SAIT, Seneca and Sheridan.

 The polytechnic model of education enables students to choose among degree-level programming, certificate, diploma, apprenticeship and post-graduate credentials, and brings a high level of practical experience to the workforce.
 Members of Polytechnics Canada are leaders in industry innovation activity in the Canadian college sector and are committed to student involvement in applied research.

 Academic Partnership programs are credit programs offered in collaboration with partner institutions and organizations.
 Graduates receive a completion credential from Saskatchewan Polytechnic and/or the partner institution.

 - offered as a partnership between Saskatchewan Polytechnic and the Saskatchewan Aviation Council

 - combination of training at a flying school and on-campus courses